JUHE API Marketplace

 3. Use type hints with Pydantic models for parameters

-4. Include comprehensive docstrings
+4. Include docstrings

 5. Test with various authentication scenarios